 denison university 2012-2015

-– I conducted literature reviews on usability testing (and other tests) of LibGuides and of discovery layers (such as Summon).
+I conducted literature reviews on usability testing of LibGuides and of discovery layers, such as Summon.
 From this, I initiated usability testing of our LibGuides.

-– I served on the library’s events & displays committee (co-chaired, read about a Books2Eat event), search committee, facilities committee, and web committee.
+I served on the library’s events and displays committee (co-chaired, read about a Books2Eat event), search committee, facilities committee, and web committee.

-– I served on Denison’s Women’s Studies Committee, Queer Studies Committee, Community Sexual Misconduct Awareness and Response Team (CSMART), and was a CARE Advisor for Title IX.
+I served on Denison’s Women’s Studies Committee, Queer Studies Committee, Community Sexual Misconduct Awareness + Response Team (CSMART), and was a CARE Advisor for Title IX.

-– I collaborated with The Center for Women & Gender Action to bring filmmaker Russell Sheaffer to campus for class visits and film screening of Masculinity/Femininity.
+I collaborated with The Center for Women + Gender Action to bring filmmaker Russell Sheaffer to campus for class visits and a film screening of Masculinity/Femininity.

 the university of the arts 2009-2012

-– When I began working at the University Libraries, I initiated keeping track of shelving errors, found during shelf-reading, to compare with circulation statistics and help determine areas of the collection that get more use, and therefore need more upkeep.
+When I began working at the University Libraries, I initiated keeping track of shelving errors, found during shelf-reading, to compare with circulation statistics and to help determine areas of the collection that get more use and therefore need more upkeep.
 With this new procedure, there have been less searches for missing items.

-– I wrote blog posts for UArts Libraries News and posted on for the UArts Libraries on Facebook.
+I wrote blog posts for UArts Libraries News and posted for UArts Libraries on Facebook.

-– The University Libraries initiated workshops for Fall 2011 & Spring 2012.
+The University Libraries initiated workshops for Fall 2011 and Spring 2012.
 I presented Diigo: Organizing Your Research One Link at a Time and Google Like a Pro.
 I also created the UArts Libraries Diigo site.

 I presented a lecture titled Arts-Based Research in Education: The Studio Process as a Research Process to the Art Education graduate students.